guochengqian/deep_learning_phd_wiki/readme.md

 1. sbatch

 First option is using sbatch to send your job.
-Sbatch send your job in the priority squeue and your code will run even if your connection with cluster is closed for some reason.
+Sbatch send your job in the priority squeue and your code will contiue to run even if your connection with cluster is closed for some reason.

-There is an example of sbatch file. (find the file in `/modules/train_ibex.sh`):
+There is an example of sbatch file. (find the file in `modules/train_ibex.sh`):
 ```
 #!/bin/bash
 #SBATCH -J dg_cls